Before your first visit

 - Doing nothing.
 Many treatments involve little or no pain and therefore, no action is required to relieve pain.

 - Cold air.
 Medical air blowers to deliver cold air to the skin being lasered, to relieve the short term heat impact.

 - Ice packs.
 We supply these for patients directly after treatment, to help ease the residual heat from treatment and to lessen any pain.

-- Oral analgesia.
+- Oral anaesthesia.
 This includes panadol/panadeine, panadeine forte, Xanax (alprazolam) for calming (like short-acting Valium).

 - Local anaesthetic injections.
 Like all injections, the administration of local anaesthetic involves a short sting while the injection is carried out, then the area will become completely numb.

 - Penthrox.
 This inhaled anaesthetic is used by ambulance officers and ski patrols, to administer quick pain relief and a heightened sense of well being.

-- Your comfort and well being during and after treatment is of great concern to staff at our clinic and every effort will be made to relieve pain effectively.
-If you’re worried about this element of your treatment, please discuss this with your treating practitioner.
+- Your comfort and well-being during and after treatment is of great concern to staff at our clinic and every effort will be made to relieve pain effectively.
+If you are worried about this element of your treatment, please discuss this with your treating practitioner.